marcobellaccini/JEA-AdmComm/README.md

 *So, why should I use it?*

-You should prefer it over other 3rd party solutions for three reasons:
+You should prefer it over other 3rd party solutions for four reasons:
 - it is just a PowerShell module, using Microsoft-only software to get the job done
+- for the users, it is as easy as clicking on a link (no passwords to type!)
 - it does not store any password (neither in plaintext nor encrypted)
 - it is free and open source (but, of course, leverages Microsoft components such as PowerShell and PsExec, that come with their own licenses)